A Lot or a Little?

 Parents Need to Know

-This movie requires suspension of disbelief that is close to complete abandonment of any sense of reality -- characters who live in the poorest circumstances seem to have all the money they need to buy fake IDs or expensive tickets.
+This movie requires suspension of disbelief that is close to complete abandonment of any sense of reality: Characters who live in the poorest circumstances seem to have all the money they need to buy fake IDs or expensive tickets.
 Students who get good grades never seem to do any homework or have any books in their backpacks.
-A teenager with a baby never has a problem with child care.
-Still, no one goes to this movie to gain great insights about the human condition.
-It is nowhere near Grease or Flashdance in style, soundtrack, or dance, but it may appeal to teens who see it as one big music video.
+A teenager with a baby never has a problem with childcare.
+Still, no one watches this movie to gain great insights about the human condition.
+It's nowhere near Grease or Flashdance in style, soundtrack, or dance, but it may appeal to teens who see it as one big music video.